 Plays In Progress FAQ

-What is Athena Project’s Mission Statement?
+What are Athena Project’s Vision/Mission/Values?

 What types of plays will you accept?

 Is my play eligible if it has been produced before?